top of page

 Yep!
 Shitload is in the dictionary!

-A style sheet will stay with a manuscript throughout its lifecycle, from editor to author, and from author to the next editor or the proofreader.
+A style sheet will stay with a manuscript throughout its lifecycle, from editor to author, and from author to the next editor, and then to the proofreader.
 (Your proofreader, if you elect to hire one, will definitely need the style sheet.)
 Consistency and continuity are key elements in the publishing world.
-We don’t want our target audience seeing shitload or grey on page 92 and shit load or gray on page 204.
+We don’t want our readers seeing shitload or grey on page 51 and shit load or gray on page 92.

 These types of mistakes found in print scream amateur, and no author wants that.